pablomarcel/travel-journal/README.md

 ## Update a Post

+Requires path `id` field and `userId` to exist in `req.user.id`.
 Responses for failures will include a field of error.

-Example good request: `curl -X PUT -H "Content-Type: multipart/form-data" -d '{"title":"test", "content":"test content", "city":"test city","country":"USA"}' http://localhost:8000/api/posts/63019debd198b257dfd0088b`
+Example good request: `curl -X PUT -H "Content-Type: multipart/form-data" -d '{"title":"test", "content":"test content", "city":"test city","country":"USA"}' http://localhost:5000/api/posts/63019debd198b257dfd0088b`

 Example response: ```[]```

-Example bad response if postId is not found: `{error: 'Post not found'}`
+Example bad response if `postId` is not found: `{error: 'Post not found'}`

-Example bad response if userId is not found: `{ error: 'User not found'}`
+Example bad response if `userId` is not found: `{ error: 'User not found'}`

-Example bad response if user is not authenticated: `{error: 'User not authorized'}`
+Example bad response if `user` is not authenticated: `{error: 'User not authorized'}`

-Example bad response if image could not be replaced: `{error: 'Image not found!'}`
+Example bad response if `image` could not be replaced: `{error: 'Image not found!'}`

 Example failure response: `{error: "Something went wrong.
 Please try again."}`

 ## Delete a Post

+Requires path `id` field and `userId` to exist in `req.user.id`.
 Responses for failures will include a field of error.

-Example good request: `curl -X DELETE http://localhost:8000/api/posts/63019debd198b257dfd0088b`
+Example good request: `curl -X DELETE http://localhost:5000/api/posts/63019debd198b257dfd0088b`

 Example response: ```[]```

-Example bad response if postId is not found: `{error: 'Post not found'}`
+Example bad response if `postId` is not found: `{error: 'Post not found'}`

-Example bad response if userId is not found: `{ error: 'User not found'}`
+Example bad response if `userId` is not found: `{ error: 'User not found'}`

-Example bad response if user is not authenticated: `{error: 'User not authorized'}`
+Example bad response if `user` is not authenticated: `{error: 'User not authorized'}`

-Example bad response if image could not be replaced/does not exist: `{error: 'Image not found!'}`
+Example bad response if `image` could not be replaced/does not exist: `{error: 'Image not found!'}`

 ## Review User Information

 Responses for failures will include a field of error.

-Example good request: `curl http://localhost:8000/api/users/me`
+Example good request: `curl http://localhost:5000/api/users/me`

 Example response: ```[]```

 ## Login a User

+Requires fields `email` and `password`.
 Responses for failures will include a field of error.

-Example good request: `curl -X POST -H "Content-Type: application/json" -d '{"email":"test@uw.edu", "password":"secrets!"}' http://localhost:8000/api/users/login`
+Example good request: `curl -X POST -H "Content-Type: application/json" -d '{"email":"test@uw.edu", "password":"secrets!"}' http://localhost:5000/api/users/login`

 Example response: ```[]```

-Example bad response if email is not found: `{error: 'No user found with email test@uw.edu.'}`
+Example bad response if `email` is not found: `{error: 'No user found with email test@uw.edu.'}`

-Example bad response if email is found but is not associated with a password within the database: `{error: "User doesn't have password?"}`
+Example bad response if `email` is found but is not associated with a password within the database: `{error: "User doesn't have password?"}`

-Example bad response if password is incorrect: `{error: "Password is incorrect!"}`
+Example bad response if `password` is incorrect: `{error: "Password is incorrect!"}`

 ## Register a User

+Requires fields `firstName`, `lastName`, `email`, `password`.
 Responses for failures will include a field of error.

-Example good request: `curl -X POST -H "Content-Type: multipart/form-data" -d '{"firstName":"test", "lastName":"lo", "email":"test@uw.edu","password":"secrets!"}' http://localhost:8000/api/users/register`
+Example good request: `curl -X POST -H "Content-Type: multipart/form-data" -d '{"firstName":"test", "lastName":"lo", "email":"test@uw.edu","password":"secrets!"}' http://localhost:5000/api/users/register`

 Example response: ```[]```

-Example bad request: `curl -X POST -H "Content-Type: multipart/form-data" -d '{"firstName":"test", "lastName":"lo"}' http://localhost:8000/api/users/register`
+Example bad request: `curl -X POST -H "Content-Type: multipart/form-data" -d '{"firstName":"test", "lastName":"lo"}' http://localhost:5000/api/users/register`

 Example bad response: `{error: "Users must have a name, password, and email."}`

-Example bad response if email already exists in database: `{error:"This email is already in use"}`
+Example bad response if `email` already exists in database: `{error:"This email is already in use"}`

 Example failure response: `{error:'Invalid user data'}`

 ## Update User Information

+Requires fields `firstName`, `lastName`, `email`, `password`.
 Responses for failures will include a field of error.

-Example good request: `curl -X PUT -H "Content-Type: multipart/form-data" -d '{"firstName":"test", "lastName":"lo", "email":"test@uw.edu","password":"secrets!"}' http://localhost:8000/api/users/573a13a3f29313caabd0e77b`
+Example good request: `curl -X PUT -H "Content-Type: multipart/form-data" -d '{"firstName":"test", "lastName":"lo", "email":"test@uw.edu","password":"secrets!"}' http://localhost:5000/api/users/573a13a3f29313caabd0e77b`

 Example response: ```[]```

-Example bad response if email already exists in database: `{error: 'Email already exists.'}`
+Example bad response if `email` already exists in database: `{error: 'Email already exists.'}`

-Example bad response if password is incorrect: `{error: 'Old password is incorrect!'}`
+Example bad response if `password` is incorrect: `{error: 'Old password is incorrect!'}`

-Example bad response if image fails to be replaced/does not exist: `{error: 'Image not found!'}`
+Example bad response if `image` fails to be replaced/does not exist: `{error: 'Image not found!'}`

 Example failure response: `{error: "Something went wrong.
 Please try again."}`